nukiz/GamerifyBot/README.md

-# Alert, read me.
+# Rewrite
-Development dropped by author.
+Bot is currently being rewritten and refactored because im simply bored.
+The pandemic closed everything.

 # GamerifyBot
-an Discord Bot made for a dead-ass discord server. (note: this bot was made for fun, and is not meant to be used in bigger servers.
-This bot is very messy and bad, and is on the development stage.)
+This bot is currently being rewritten!
+Help me if you can, next commit i will work on refactoring the commands instead of shoving everything in index lmfao.

-This bot was made with fun in mind, the bot doesnt work anymore, etc.
+Originally, the bot was meant for my own discord.
+It died out, and now this serves no purpose.
+Lol.
+Sad life.

 # Info
-This bot is made in DiscordJS and for fun.
-I was bored, and decided to make a bot, so this isnt probably that bad.
-Only issue, it doesnt work.
+Bot made in Discord.js - possibly converted to Python later, but currently rewriting in JS!
+Yayy!
+No. Not yay.
+Its a pain in the ass.

 # How to setup
 Simply, go to the Discord developer portal and make a new application.
 Take a bot-token and use it in the code to control the bot.